 Details: How to Get Rid of Cockroaches – Kill Roaches

 Step 1: Eliminate Food, Water, & Hiding Places

-For cockroaches, such as German Roaches, to survive they must have a consistent supply of food and water.
-The key to getting rid of them is, therefore, cutting off any food and water source in the house.
+For cockroaches, such as German Roaches, to survive, they must have a consistent supply of food and water.
+Therefore, the key to getting rid of them is cutting off any food and water source in the house.

 - Cockroaches love hiding in the fridge and munching on food crumbs back there.
-Clean the fridge as well and always keep it locked.
+Clean the refrigerator as well, and always keep it locked.
 While at it, don’t forget to wipe the range tops as cockroaches are attracted to grease as well.

 - Take out the trash regularly while ensuring the garbage bins are well sealed.

 - Any water leaks must also be fixed.
 Cockroaches can live for a month without food but no more than one week without water.